 However, greeting the right way is deeply rooted in your staff’s attitude towards the people who walk in through the door.

-A great way to shape that attitude is to refer to your diners as guests, not customers.
-Here’s why.
+One effective way to shape that attitude is to refer to your diners as guests, not customers.

 The Oxford Dictionary defines a customer as: